Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk.

 Windows problem but all OSs...

-- Over the years we've seen a lot of computer with corruption from viruses, Windows updates and sometimes, just out of the blue.
+- Over the years we've seen a lot of computer with corruption from hardware problems, viruses, Windows updates and sometimes, just out of the blue.
 Assuming it's not from a virus or update AND the computer still starts, you should be able to run some troubleshooting.
 If it does not, your only alternative may be a factory restore.

 - Blue Screen of Death (BSOD) are fatal errors that completely prohibit the computer from running properly.
 Follow our link for more information on those.